-Windows 10 version 20H2 you also go by the name 2009 (October) started rolling from October 20.
+Windows 10 version 20H2 you also go by the codename 2009 started rolling from October 20.
 These updates are incremental so simply every new update will be called Windows 10, but we are going to help you know which version your computer has.
+It is important that you know which version of Windows 10 you have installed or downloaded on your computer because every year Microsoft releases a new version which contains new functionalities and new features.
+That everyone should be using.

-That being said this is the second update (the first was version 2004) of Windows 10 of this year.
-The complete simply given the codename “20H2” for this minor update.
-Please note that the name “Windows 10 2009 is not the official name” but 20H2.
+That being said this is the second update (the first was version 2004) of Windows 10 of 2020.
+The company has simply given the codename “20H2” for this minor update.
+Please note that the name “Windows 10 2009 is not the official name” but is 20H2.

 Every person who is using Windows 10 can check their version information using the “winver” the command in command prompt/PowerShell and About settings.

-In this article, we will generally talk about how you will find out which version of Windows 10 is installed on your computer and if 20H2 is already installed.
+In this article, we will generally talk about all the ways possible to find out which version of Windows 10 is installed on your computer and if 20H2 is already installed or whichever the latest version.

-winver; to verify if Windows 10 20H2 is installed
+winver; verify if Windows 10 20H2 is installed

 You can use this command to open the Windows dialogue box which contains all the information regarding your version and build number.